Skip to main content

 GET /api/v2/users/project?type=private

-Our hook is called just useQueryUserProjects to make it universal because of the possibility of some public projects, etc. We need static data with project type, a response type is generated from OpenAPI definition, there is no need to configure fetch request with each hook call (just request itself, because of server calls):
+Our hook is called useQueryUserProjects to make it universal because of the possibility of some public projects, etc. We need static data with a project type, a response type is generated from OpenAPI definition, and there is no need to configure fetch request with each hook call (only request itself, because of server calls):

 export const QK = {